ese5180/fp-f24-report-website-t08-release-anywhere/README.md

 Reasons:
 Environmental Factors: Exposure to extreme weather conditions, dust, and moisture could have affected sensor performance and hardware longevity.
 Integration Complexities: Integrating multiple sensors and ensuring seamless communication between them and the central unit might have led to unforeseen technical challenges.

+# 4.If you had to do it again, how might you change your development approach given the finite time and money resources?

+## 4.1 Streamline Market Research and Targeting
+Primary Users: Concentrate on segments with immediate and high demand, such as large event organizers and rental companies, which can provide early revenue streams.

+## 4.2 Optimize Hardware and Technology Choices
+Choose sensors with established performance records and community support to ensure reliability and ease of integration.

+## 4.3 Prioritize Security and Compliance Strategically
+Ensure secure data transmission using standard encryption protocols without overcomplicating the architecture.

+## 4.4 Simplify User Interface and Experience
+Focus on displaying only the most critical information and functionalities in the user interface to reduce complexity.